evgfitil/api_yamdb/README.md

 The YaMDb project collects user feedback on the different content types.
 Contents are divided into categories: "Books", "Films", "TV Shows" and "Music".

-All available endpoints and API specifications here https://yamdb.ea4ws.tk/redoc/
+All available endpoints and API specifications are here https://yamdb.ea4ws.tk/redoc/

 You can try most of the functionality use endpoints on this demo site https://yamdb.ea4ws.tk/api/v1/ or testing it locally.